KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	:end-before: XR_DOCS_TAG_END_GetEnvironmentBlendModes
 	:dedent: 4

 We enumerate the environment blend modes as shown above.
 This function take a pointer to the first element in an array of ``XrEnvironmentBlendMode`` s as multiple environment blend modes could be available to the system.
 The runtime will return the array ordered by its preference for the system.
+After we enumerate all the ``XrEnvironmentBlendMode`` s, we pick the first one as an absolute default, then we loop through all our ``m_environmentBlendModes`` to try and find it in ``m_environmentBlendModes``, which was just filled by OpenXR.

 3.2.2 xrCreateReferenceSpace
 ============================